Post six of fourteen, in section About Awakening

 If the objective is to teach people to open to new parts of themselves that are oppressed or shut down, there are different ways to achieve this.

 One is by teaching a specific practice that you know has worked for you and others.
 You can share the information required for people to be able to replicate this.
-If it is simple and easy enough for people to understand, this has the benefits of being able to reach a lot of people really fast.
+If it is simple and easy enough for people to understand, this has the benefit of being able to reach a lot of people really fast.

 There are moments in people’s development when they can be taught in this largely impersonal and structured way.

-Another approach to teaching is more personalised and it involves being able to meet people where they are, sense where there might be an imbalance and creatively offer a way for them to open up to a new way of being.
-When people need to understand and connect with themselves better, it can be a delicate topic that requires a huge amount of care, refinement, patience, humility and grace to facilitate.
+Another approach to teaching is more personalised, and it involves being able to meet people where they are, sense where there might be an imbalance, and creatively offer a way for them to open up to a new way of being.
+When people need to understand and connect with themselves better, it can be a delicate topic that requires a huge amount of care, refinement, patience, humility, and grace to facilitate.

-To be able to teach like this you have to truly embody what it is you are teaching.
-It can’t be things you have learned intellectually it must be something that you have integrated into who you are through all the different aspects of your being so that your behaviour, emotional responses and ideas all feel aligned around what it is you are communicating to someone and how you are holding the space for them to be.
+This style of teaching is about welcoming the whole of a person or group of people and feeling in to the specifics of what wants to be brought back into balance with each individual or in the group dynamic.
+To be able to teach like this, you have to truly embody what it is you are teaching.
+It can’t be things you have learned intellectually; it must be something that you have integrated into who you are through all the different aspects of your being so that your behaviour, emotional responses, and ideas all feel aligned around what it is you are communicating to someone and how you are holding the space for them to be.